If you’re reading this post, you’re ready to brave the Colombian street vendors and get a taste of Colombian street food. Good for you! ?

 - Where: Through Medellín’s Envigado neighborhood.

-- La Mesa also runs tours in Bogotá and Cartagena!
+- La Mesa also runs a coffee crawl in Medellín and tours in Bogota and Cartagena!

 *Note that the tour includes a lot of meat and is not particularly vegetarian or vegan friendly.

 Looking for more things to do in Medellín?
 Check out my One Day in Medellín Guide, where I narrow down the city to the best of the best!

 Liked this post?
 Pin it to save for later!